-Helm Flow Control and Conditionals
+Helm Flow Control with Conditional Control Structures

-Conditional Flow Control
+What are Conditional Control Structures?

 {{ if VALUE or PIPELINE passed here is TRUE }}